giftig/gnotify/README.md

   * POSTing to /notify/route/ is designed to be internal to the application and represents a notification triggered elsewhere and passed to this node

-The difference between the endpoints is the former tells the application it may need to pass the notification on to another node it recognises as being the destination, whereas the latter suggests the notifying node believes we are the destination and it shouldn't pass it on - this prevents loops if two nodes believe each other are the correct destination for some reason.
+The main difference between these endpoints is that the former marks the notification as being a newly-triggered event, which is of type "API", and it may be another application hitting the endpoint.
+The latter indicates that another node is passing on the event, and that it either believes the receiver to be the correct destination, or else it considers the receiver to be an authority on how to deliver it to the correct destination.

 Notifications should be `POST` requests with content type `application/json` matching the following format: